ldematte/HostedPumpkin/README.md

 Problematic snippets will be detected and the domain they are currently hosted into will be unloaded, reducing the chance that they can impact our code or other snippets.

-On unload, if something wrong happens (the unload has problem too) we flag the snippet as “really troublesome”, and then we leak the domain.
-We keep an eye on the memory and on the number of “zombies”, and when a threshold is reached, cycle the process.
+On unload, if something wrong happens (the unload has problems too) we flag the snippet as “really troublesome”, and then we leak the domain.
+We keep an eye on the memory and on the number of “zombies”, and when a threshold is reached, we cycle (kill and restart) the host process.

 This is the same approach followed by IIS and by the SQL Server CLR, so we are pretty confident that it will be safe.
 For example, IIS unloads the domain of a webapp after a (default of) 20 minutes of inactivity.
 By default, IIS will recycle the process when it reaches some limit, and it will also start a new one and "phase over" all incoming requests until the old one is unused, in order to to minimize disruption.

-So, we structured the core project as a pair of process: a **Supervisor** and a (pool of) workers.
-The workers are **CLR hosts** (see first picture).
+This is the reason why we structured the core project as a pair of processes: a **Supervisor**, and a (pool of) workers.
+The worker(s) are **CLR hosts** (see the first picture of this document).
 Each host keeps track of the snippet state in each AppDomain (states can be: `Waiting, Running, Finished, Timed-out, Error, Zombie`).

 The normal cycle (`Waiting -> Running -> Finished`) leads to a “free” AppDomain, that can be reused to run a new snippet (after running a GC and assuring that no memory was leaked/is still allocated in the AppDomain).
 The AppDomain state cycles back (`Finished -> Waiting`)